Yaamirukka Bayamey: Plot

-Baffled, Kiran tries to uncover the mystery behind the deaths, only to find the dead people were previous owner of the bungalow, which leads him to believe that the house is haunted.
-His suspicions are confirmed when things start going awry in the house, indicating some supernatural presence.
-They soon go to seek help from brother Adaikalam (Mayilsamy), who is a cheat.
+The local digger tips the police after seeing the four digging in the estate, and Kiran confesses to the police about their deception.
+However, the police reveals that they died many years ago and that the so-called guests of his hotel were the late owners of the mansion, who died after purchasing the mansion within a few days.
+His suspicions are confirmed when things start going awry in the house, indicating some supernatural presence after signing the documents for claiming the ownership of the mansion on Kiran's name.
+They soon go to seek help from brother Adaikalam, who is a cheat.
 They kidnap him and bring him to the house.
-The foursome catch an old man inside the house, assuming that he is a thief.
+The foursome catches an old man inside the house, assuming that he is a thief.
 However, the old man says that he and the others will die if they leave the hotel.
-He narrates that the house was haunted by a ghost — Mohini (Anaswara Kumar), who would kill the house's owner.
+He narrates that the mansion was haunted by a ghost — Mohini, who would kill the house's owner.

-Soon, the ghost starts to possess the people in the house and attacks Kiran.
+Soon, Mohini starts to possess the people in the house and attacks Kiran.
 The gang is finally cornered with no chance of escape.
 It is said that they would die by midnight.
-Hearing someone banging on the door, Kiran opens the door to find the don, his son, and his thugs.
-The don asks for the house in return for the money he conned from him.
+Hearing someone banging on the door, Kiran opens the door to find Durai, his son, and his thugs.
+Durai asks for the house in return for the money he conned from him, along with the expense spent for searching him.
 Feeling pity for them, Kiran warns them about the spirit.
-Not listening to Kiran, the don forces him to sign the papers for the house.
-Kiran and his friends are let go, and they see the spirits of the previous owners on their way out.
-Just as they go out, they find the don and his thugs outside.
-Knowing that the ghost has killed the don's group since it is midnight, Kiran and his group walk away.
+Not listening to Kiran, Durai forces him to sign the papers for the house.
+Kiran and his friends are let go, and they see the spirits of the previous owners going inside the mansion on their way out.
+Just as they go out, they find the spirits of Durai and his group outside.
+Knowing that the ghost has killed them since it is midnight, Kiran and his group walk away.